Broighter Gold History

 There are no comparable La Tène style hollow torcs known from Ireland, although somewhat similar examples such as the Snettisham Torc are known from Britain in this period.

-Thomas Nicholl, the local ploughman who discovered the Broighter Hoard in 1896, while working for the Gibson Family.
+Thomas Nicholl, the local ploughman who discovered the Broighter Hoard in 1896, whilst working for the Gibson Family.